 2. Take a virtual tour of campus

 Have you got offers from universities you’ve never even visited?
 It normally helps you figure out which uni is right for you by exploring the campus first-hand.
-But with the UK in the middle of a lockdown, you might not get an opportunity to visit campus before you hit your decision deadline.
+But with travel restricted, you might not get an opportunity to visit campus before you hit your decision deadline.

 Fortunately, you can explore the University of Stirling without even getting out of your bed.
 Take a virtual tour of our beautiful campus to check out our amazing facilities, accommodation, the city of Stirling and more.